roboticsmick/OPEN_SPECTROMETER/README.md

 Setup parameters:
 1. Raspberry Pi Device: Raspberry Pi Zeroe 2 W
-2. Operating System: Raspberry Pi OS (32 Bit) (Note: I have found the 64 bit OS to be buggy with the Raspberry Pi Zero 2 W. If you change to a Raspberry Pi 4 I would go with the 64 bit OS.)
+2. Operating System: Ubuntu 22.04 Server LTS.
+If you change to a Raspberry Pi 4 I would go with the 64 bit OS.)
 3. Stoage - Use a Samsung 128GB PRO Plus microSD Card or high quality SD card.
 Get the best one you can afford from a reputable supplier.
 Don't be cheap here.
 4. Select $Edit Settings$
   1. Set hostname: rpi